Randomblock1/caffeinate2/README.md

   - **Time limit** — Off, 15 minutes, 30 minutes, 1 hour, and so on.
   - **Wait for apps…** — pick one or more running apps, or use the **Choose application** picker (button **Choose**) for any `.app`.
   - **Upgrade other apps' sleep prevention** — see below.
+  - **Ignored apps** — the programs that are never upgraded; click one to stop ignoring it (shown only when the list is non-empty).
   - **Start at login** — toggle the LaunchAgent.
   - **Quit**.